(levodopa and benserazide)

 5. you are breast-feeding or plan to breast-feed.

-Your doctor will discuss the risks and benefits of taking MADOPAR when pregnant or while breast-feeding.
+Your doctor will discuss the risks and benefits of taking Madopar when breast-feeding.

 When taken with certain foods